 The traditional model of selling vehicles centres around big open areas packed full of cars, and a few of the more shiny modern models for sale on the shop floor itself.
 Some of the bigger dealerships go a step further with luxurious waiting areas, wi-fi, large-screen tvs and refreshments.
 But that has essentially been the model for a generation or more.
 And then the pandemic came…

 The Society of the Irish Motor Industry reported that new car registrations for May declined 72.3% (1,751) when compared to May 2019 (6,320).
 Indeed retailer’s showrooms remained closed across Ireland until the 18th of May.
 And if we look at the bigger picture, a total of 64,344 units of new vehicles were sold in Ireland in the first half of this year, down 35% compared with the same period last year, according to figures released by the country’s Central Statistics Office (CSO) on Wednesday 8 July.
+The picture remains the same as we draw towards the end of the year.
 All bad news right?
 Or maybe, just maybe this could be the kick in the backside needed to force the industry to re-examine how it is doing business, and to meet the realities ofne w marketplace demands.

 In times of crisis it’s usually revealing to first consider how the big players are reacting as they usually have the most to lose, and the most resources to put things right again.
 The car manufacturers are a good starting point to reflect on new trends so let’s see what some of them have been up to since the outbreak of the Coronavirus: